White Label Email Service: What It Is and How to Choose the Right Type

 Mailfence is a secure, privacy-centric, EU-hosted email solution with private-label options for selected institutions.

 Here’s what that means in practice.
-Mailfence offers private-label versions of its software to universities, enterprises, and service providers who need branded, privacy‑respecting email.
+Mailfence offers private label email hosting to universities, enterprises, and service providers who need branded, privacy‑respecting email.
 These are negotiated partnerships – not self‑service reseller signups – which lets businesses agree on fair pricing and resource levels that match their specific needs and number of users.

 What you get with Mailfence private-label: